metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

   Configure -> Set your player name and marker color for co-op.
 You must configure before you can connect.

 Help
   About     -> Shows the "about" window

 MAIN UI
 -------

-There are three main sections in the UI.
-They are:

--Maps
--Room Detail
--Inventory/Goals

 Maps

 There are 11 maps you can select:

-Overworld, the 9 dungeons (partially functional), and Zebes.
+Overworld, the 9 Dungeons, and Zebes.

 Map interaction is currently mouse-based only: